Use motivational mantras to convince yourself you’re invincible and you’re far more likely to clock a new personal best at The Big Half

-As with goal-setting, your self-talk needs to be grounded in reality – there’s no point telling yourself you can win the adidas Silverstone Half Marathon if it’s patently impossible.
+As with goal-setting, your self-talk needs to be grounded in reality – there’s no point telling yourself you can win The Big Half if it’s patently impossible.
 But there’s certainly no harm in telling yourself that you’re running well or that you’re going to make it to the finish.

 Research from the University of Wales suggests that people following solo pursuits, like running, employ self-talk more than those in group activities or team games.
 There’s more opportunity to turn your attention inwards when it’s just you and the road to think about.

 The repetitive, almost meditative nature of a mantra can act as a tool to focus your mind on the task at hand (an attentional strategy known as association).
 But it can also be a device to take your mind off your running and, possibly, the accompanying effort or discomfort (dissociation).